department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/uat/uat-findings.md

 4. _(#8)_ Identify if character max or characters allowed can/should be changed for Preferred name.
 5. _(#9)_ Continue to work towards adding a text input field for Gender identity - reliant on API - and possibly consider revisiting order of terms listed.
 6. _(#10)_ Determine if any additional information is needed - return to discuss about Resources & Support article.
-7. _(#13)_ Continue work to add Pronouns and Sexual orienation once approved - pending PRA approval.
+7. _(#13)_ Add Pronouns once approved ([Link to GH issue](https://github.com/department-of-veterans-affairs/va.gov-team/issues/38951)) Add Sexual orientation once approved ([Link to GH issue](https://github.com/department-of-veterans-affairs/va.gov-team/issues/38954))- pending PRA approval.
 8. _(#15)_ Resolve latency issue (in progress).

 --------